Highway Song (James Taylor song): Alex Taylor version

 Alex Taylor released "Highway Song" on With Friends and Neighbors and as a single prior to the release of his brother James' version.
 Billboard predicted that the single would perform well on the Billboard Hot 100 despite being Taylor's debut single.
 It did get strong radio play on some stations, such as WNUR-FM.
 Alex' version excludes the opening lines from James' version about the father and brother sailing out to sea.
 Rolling Stone critic Timothy Crouse stated that Alex's singing of the "Sweet misunderstanding won't you leave a poor boy alone" line revealed his "blues streak."
 Rudis preferred Alex's version to James' on the basis of its greater passion and what Rudis regarded as a "nicer ending."
+Record World said that "Alex Taylor is actually talented and shines on this one penned by brother James" and called the single "quality listening."
 Tuscaloosa News editor Ben Windham compared Alex's version to Brook Benton's rendition of "Rainy Night in Georgia," citing the "deep soul singing, sparse instrumental backing" and its use of string instruments.
 Fred Kirby of Billboard described it as having a "rustic blues feel.